-Service Learning gives students the opportunity to develop professional skills within the learning framework of their academic course whilst cultivating a community-based mindset.
+Service Learning, also called Community Engaged Learning, gives students the opportunity to develop professional skills within the learning framework of their academic course whilst cultivating a community-based mindset.

-Service Learning is a strong compliment to our extracurricular activities of Practical Volunteering and Skilled Placements.
-As an in-curricular opportunity in an assessed and accredited module, Service Learning is able to reach students who most struggle with barriers to extracurricular opportunities, and provides a gateway for a community-based experience which supports students’ academic and graduate skills.
+Community Engaged Learning is a strong compliment to our extracurricular activities of Practical Volunteering and Skilled Placements.
+As an in-curricular opportunity in an assessed and accredited module, Community Engaged Learning is able to reach students who most struggle with barriers to extracurricular opportunities, and provides a gateway for a community-based experience which supports students’ academic and graduate skills.

 Why we do it